With Scarce Access To Interpreters, Immigrants Struggle To Understand Doctors' Orders

 But they may also be the only facilities that can really afford it.

-One day last fall, interpreter Muhiyadin Aden navigated through the labyrinth of hospital buildings at Hennepin County Medical Center in Minneapolis — a big, urban hospital known for its language services — and eventually arrived at the blue- and orange-hued halls of the emergency department.
+One day last fall, interpreter Muhiyadin Aden navigated the labyrinth of hospital buildings at Hennepin County Medical Center in Minneapolis — a big, urban hospital known for its language services — and eventually arrived at the blue- and orange-hued halls of the emergency department.

 Aden opened the door to a windowless exam room, where a Somali woman wearing a hijab and a floral skirt was lying on the exam table, her left ankle encased in a walking boot.
 Her sister sat across from her.

 A nurse walked in with good news: The X-ray hadn't shown a major fracture.
 As Aden interpreted, the woman's face lit up.
 "Good, I'm happy!" she said in Somali.
 The nurse, looking at the patient, continued: "You can sleep on it, you can walk on it; it's for comfort," she said of the boot.
 Aden's voice was animated and he used gestures as he interpreted.
-The patient's face showed relief: "Ah, Ah!"
+The patient's face showed relief: "Ah, ah!"

-Although Naproxen is an over-the-counter medication, the nurse gave the patient a written prescription, highlighted and folded so she could hand it to the pharmacist.
-Depending on the time of day, the nurse knew that there may or may not be a Somali-speaking pharmacist working at the center's pharmacy.
+Although naproxen is an over-the-counter medication, the nurse gave the patient a written prescription, highlighted and folded so she could hand it to the pharmacist.
+Depending on the time of day, the nurse knew that there might or might not be a Somali-speaking pharmacist working at the center's pharmacy.

 The thorough approach takes time.
 One survey showed that 85 percent of community health centers spend more time on patients with limited English.
 At Hennepin County's hospital, former interpreter services manager Michelle Chillstrom, who now works at the University of Washington Medical Center, estimates exams with interpreters take 50 percent longer.